Brazil and the United Nations: Financial contribution

 Brazil is one of the largest contributors to the United Nations regular budget, with a net contribution of USD 57 million for the 2022 Assessment.

 Representation

 New York

-Brazil maintains a permanent mission to the United Nations in New York, which is headed by Ambassador Ronaldo Costa Filho.
-The mission is responsible for Brazil's participation in all United Nations events that concern the country in meetings of the General Assembly, Security Council, and other U.N. agencies headquartered in New York.
+Brazil maintains a permanent mission to the United Nations in New York, which is headed by Ambassador Sérgio França Danese The mission is responsible for Brazil's participation in all United Nations events that concern the country in meetings of the General Assembly, Security Council, and other U.N. agencies headquartered in New York.

 Geneva

 Brazil maintains a permanent mission to the United Nations Office at Geneva, headed by Ambassador Maria Nazareth Farani Azevêdo.
 The delegation is responsible for representing Brazil at the agencies headquartered in Geneva.

 Rome

 In Rome, Brazil maintains a delegation to the Food and Agriculture Organization (FAO), led by Ambassador Antonino Marques Porto e Santos.

 Paris

 At the United Nations Educational, Scientific and Cultural Organization (UNESCO) headquarters in Paris, the Permanent Delegation of Brazil is headed by Ambassador Marcia Donner Abreu.
 Brazil joined UNESCO in 1946, and has been a member of its executive board several times, most recently 2007–09.